 In Asia-Pacific, go to APNIC.net and enter the numeric address from Step 2 in the search box and select Go.

-In Africa, go to AFRINIC.net and enter the numeric address from Step 2 in the search box and select Go.
+In Africa, go to AFRINIC.net and enter the numeric address from Step 2 in the search box and select Search.

-You’ll now be presented with a long list of information explaining the company that owns your IP address.
-Scroll down until you see Country and make sure that it matches your current location.
+You’ll see a lit list of information explaining the company that owns your IP address.
+Scroll to "Country" and make sure that it matches your current location.

-If the country listed is correct, please contact customer service.
+If the country listed is correct, contact Netflix Customer Service.

-If the country listed is not correct, get in touch with your Internet Service Provider or Network Administrator and request an IP address that matches the country in which you’re located.
+If the country listed isn't correct, contact your internet service provider or network administrator and request an IP address that matches the country in which you’re located.